-Metric Definition Measurement Methodology Threshold/ Limit a robust approach that ensures strict adherence to regulatory requirements.
-The Corporation does not have appetite for non- compliance with key/critical regulatory requirements.
-Business Continuity (Operational Resilience) The risk appetite for Business Continuity Management is to ensure that effective BCM plans are in place for all critical IDC functions and that all vendors supporting critical functions have a robust BCM capability to ensure business continuity.
-Recovery Time from a critical operational Risk Event 24 Hours Operational risk losses The risk of loss resulting from inadequate or failed internal processes or systems, human error, or from the occurrence of external events.
-Rand value of operational risk incidents Aggregate Operational Risk annual: Max loss R20 million Environmental, Social, Governance The IDC will encourage and support businesses to adopt policies that improve Environmental, Social, Resilience and Governance (ESRG) risk factors in alignment with national and global commitments made by the South African government.
+Metric Definition Measurement Methodology Threshold/ Limit Business Continuity a robust approach that ensures strict adherence to regulatory requirements.
+The Corporation does not have appetite for noncompliance with key/critical regulatory requirements.
+The risk appetite for Business Recovery Time from a critical 24 Hours (Operational Resilience) Continuity Management is to ensure that effective BCM plans are in place for all critical IDC functions and that all vendors supporting critical functions have a robust BCM capability to ensure business continuity. operational Risk Event 24110013 Operational risk losses The risk of loss resulting from inadequate or failed internal processes or systems, human error, or from the occurrence of external events.
+Rand value of operational risk incidents Aggregate Operational Risk annual: Max loss R20 million Environmental, Social, Governance The IDC will encourage and support businesses to adopt policies that improve Environmental, Social,